rh-cssre/glitchtip/README.md

 Work In progress repository for GlitchTip Demos

-- This is the base repo for the glitchtip helm based repo.
+- This is the base repo for the glitchtip demo based repo.
 Glitchtip is and open source error tracking application, which can be managed or shelf hosted.

 Based here https://glitchtip.com/documentation